|

 - Sept/Oct 2013.
 Roel de Vrijer visits UBA.

 - July 2013.
-Jean-Jacques Lévy gives a course on Reductions and casualty in the ECI 2013 Winter School at UBA.
+Jean-Jacques Lévy gives a course on Reductions and

 - May 2013.
 Delia Kesner visits UBA.